 The LGPS is a funded defined-benefit scheme, with the assets held in separate trustee-administered funds.
-The total contribution made for the year ended 31 August 2022 was £303,000 (2021: £308,000), of which employer's contributions totalled £246,000 (2021: £250,000), and employees' contributions totalled £57,000 (2021: £58,000).
-The agreed contribution rates for future years are 19.9% for employers and the rate for employees remains dependant on the earnings of the employee.
+The total contribution made for the year ended 31 August 2023 was £346,000 (2022: £303,000), of which employer's contributions totalled £277,000 (2022: £246,000), and employees' contributions totalled £69,000 (2022: £57,000).
+The agreed contribution rates for future years are 20.5% for employers and the rate for employees remains dependant on the earnings of the employee.

 Parliament has agreed, at the request of the Secretary of State for Education, to a guarantee that, in the event of an Academy Trust closure, outstanding Local Government Pension Scheme liabilities would be met by the Department for Education.
-The guarantee came into force on 18th July 2013.
+The guarantee came into force on 18 July 2013 and on 21 July 2022 the Department for Education reaffirmed its commitment with a parliamentary minute.